 Even better than sliced bread: Sourdough for beginners

-Patrick Ryan of the Firehouse Bakery with his sourdough loaf.
+Patrick Ryan of Firehouse Bakery wants to get everyone baking bread at home.
 Photograph: Eric Luke

-Schools are reopening, and the lunchboxes are looming.
-One of the best things we could do to improve the quality of our family’s diet, and our own, is to get into the habit of making bread, rather than relying on shop-bought, which is often of poor quality.
+It's Real Bread Week, and one of the best things we could do to improve the quality of our diet is to get into the habit of making bread, rather than relying on shop-bought, which is often of poor quality.

 Patrick Ryan of Firehouse Bakery in Delgany and Firehouse Bread School on Heir Island in west Cork is a founding member of Real Bread Ireland.
-He has developed the recipe on this page for a fuss-free sourdough loaf that needs very little kneading, proofs overnight in the fridge, and is ready to go straight into an oven the next morning to bake.
+He has developed a recipe for a fuss-free sourdough loaf that needs very little kneading, proofs overnight in the fridge, and is ready to go straight into an oven the next morning to bake.

 “I appreciate that for many, the biggest obstacle to baking bread at home is time.
 So to counter this, I have developed a recipe designed to fit around busy lives.
 Something that can be done by all and which requires no fancy equipment.
 So, no matter how crappy your oven is, everyone can bake great bread at home.”